Taqib/Build_ToDo_App/README.md

 POST /tasks: Adds a new task via the ToDo Service.
 DELETE /tasks/:id: Deletes a task by ID via the ToDo Service.

+todo-service/.env
+This file contains environment variables for the ToDo Service

+PORT: The port on which the ToDo Service runs.
+REDIS_URL: The URL of the Redis database.